Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Proposed Approach

 \subsection{Type hints}

-We extract the Abstract Syntax Tree (AST) from Python source code.
-From ASTs, we obtain type hints that are valuable for predicting types of function arguments and return types.
-Similar to the previous work \cite{pradel2019typewriter, malik2019nl2type}, the obtained type hints are based on code contexts and natural information, which are described in this section.
+We extract the Abstract Syntax Tree (AST) from Python source code files.
+By traversing the nodes of ASTs, we obtain type hints that are valuable for predicting types of function arguments, variables, and return types.
+The obtained type hints are based on natural information, code context, and import statements which are described in this section.

-\paragraph{Natural Information} As indicated by the previous work \cite{malik2019nl2type}, source code contains useful and informal natural language information that is considered as a source of type hints.
-Identifier names and code comments are the two main sources of natural information.
-Specifically, we extract the name of functions ($N_{f}$) and their arguments ($N_{args}$) as they may provide a hint about the return type of functions and the type of functions' arguments.
+\paragraph{Natural Information} As indicated by the previous work~\cite{hindle2012naturalness, malik2019nl2type}, source code contains useful and informal natural language information that is considered as a source of type hints.
+In DPLs, developers tend to name variables and functions' arguments after their expected type~\cite{milojkovic2017exploiting}.
+Based on this intuition, we consider identifier names as a main source of natural information and type hint.
+Specifically, we extract the name of functions ($N_{f}$) and their arguments ($N_{args}$) as they may provide a hint about the return type of functions and the type of functions' arguments, respectively.
 We also denote a function's argument as $N_{arg}$ hereafter.
-Different from the previous work \cite{pradel2019typewriter, malik2019nl2type}, we do not use code comments as a type hint as they are shown to be ineffective for the type prediction task in both the experiment of Pradel et al. \cite{pradel2019typewriter} and ours.
-After extracting the described natural language information, we preprocess them by applying common Natural Language Processing (NLP) techniques.
-This preprocessing step involves tokenization, stop word removal, and lemmatization \cite{JurafskyNLP}.
+For variables, we extract their names as denoted by $N_{v}$.

-\paragraph{Code Context} Similar to TypeWriter \cite{pradel2019typewriter}, we extract all uses of an argument in the function body as a type hint.
+\paragraph{Code Context} We extract all uses of an argument in the function body as a type hint.
 This means that the complete statement, in which the argument is used, is included as a sequence of tokens.
+Similarly, we extract all uses of a variable in its current and inner scopes.
 Also, all the return statements inside a function are extracted as they may contain a hint about the return type of the function.